threedaymonk/crossword-printer/README.md

 ## Tools

 - `ccxml-to-pdf` will take a list of XML files and render them as PDFs.
-- `fetch-crossword` will fetch today's (or a range of dates') Evening Standard cryptic crossword and render it to a PDF.
+- `fetch-crossword` will fetch today's (or a range of dates') cryptic crossword and render it to a PDF.
 With the `-p` flag, it will print it directly to the default printer.

+## Supported sources

+- `es` - Evening Standard Cryptic Crossword
+- `indy` - Independent Cryptic Crossword

 ## Installation